Center for Speech, Language, and Learning, Inc.

 professional collaboration

-• Audiologist: auditory processing disorder and hearing loss.
+- Audiologist: auditory processing disorder and hearing loss.

-• Primary Care Physician/Pediatrician: ADD/ADHD, anxiety, autism
+- Primary Care Physician/Pediatrician: to assess ADD/ADHD, anxiety, and autism.

-• School System and related professionals.
+- School System and related professionals.

 Photo Gallery